cablelabs/snaps-openstack/doc/source/install/install.md

 #### OpenStack:

+The trunk is currently Queens release.
+If you want to deploy Pike release, please checkout stable/pike branch of SNAPS-OpenStack.

 Parameters defined in this section allow user to specify deployment type for OpenStack services and OpenStack version.
 Configuration parameters defined in this section are explained below.